thehyve/gb-backend/README.md

 - DELETE `/queries/<id>`
    - Deletes the user query with the given `<id>`.

+- GET `/queries/<$queryId>/sets`
+   - Gets a list of query result change entries by `queryId`.
+History of data changes for specific query.

+     Required parameters:
+     - `frequency` - DAILY|WEEKLY - determines whether the email should be sent to users with a DAILY or WEEKLY subscription.

+### Only for administrators.

 - POST `/queries/sets/scan`
    - Scans for changes in entries of the stored queries and updates stored sets.
-Only for administrators.
       Optional parameters:
       - `maxNumberOfSets` - maximal number of sets to be returned

-- GET `/queries/<$queryId>/sets`
-   - Gets a list of query result change entries by `queryId`.
-History of data changes for specific query.

 - GET `/notifications/notify`
    - Triggers sending of emails to users that subscribed for updates regarding queries they have created.
-     Only for administrators.
      This endpoint can be disabled in the configuration (see the configuration description below).

-     Required parameters:
-     - `frequency` - DAILY|WEEKLY - determines whether the email should be sent to users with a DAILY or WEEKLY subscription.

 All calls require an Authorization header.